Drive Other Car Insurance

-Drive Other Car insurance can provide protection for the executive of a Partnership or Corporation or their spouse when driving a non-owned vehicle, such as a vehicle that is rented or borrowed.
+Drive Other Car insurance can provide protection for the executive of a partnership or corporation or their spouse when driving a non-owned car, such as a vehicle that is rented or borrowed.

 Drive Other Car insurance is similar to an Individual Named Insured Endorsement.
-If you need to borrow, test drive, rent, or lease a vehicle, Drive Other Car insurance will extend the coverages you’ve purchased for your commercial auto insurance policy - like Liability insurance, Physical Damage insurance, Medical Payments, and Uninsured Motorist Insurance, to a non-owned vehicle.
+If you need to borrow, test drive, rent or lease a vehicle, Drive Other Car insurance will extend the coverages you’ve purchased for your commercial auto insurance policy — such as Liability, Physical Damage, Medical Payments, and Uninsured Motorist insurance — to a non-owned car.

-This means that Drive Other Car insurance allows your insurance to provide protection for you, as an executive of a Partnership or Corporation, or your spouse if he or she ever needs to drive a different vehicle that is not on your commercial auto policy.
+In other words, Drive Other Car insurance protects you, as an executive of a partnership or corporation, or your spouse if they ever need to drive a vehicle that is not on your commercial auto policy.

 Limits, deductibles and other details

-With Drive Other Car insurance, limits you select for your Liability insurance, Physical Damage insurance, Medical Payments, and Uninsured Motorist insurance, if available, will apply to a non-owned vehicle.
+With Drive Other Car insurance, limits you select for your Liability insurance, Physical Damage insurance, Medical Payments, and Uninsured Motorist insurance, if available, will apply to a non-owned car.